 - Represented an international, publicly traded company in two federal lawsuits filed by public entities alleging groundwater contamination from the historic use and application of fertilizer.
 Drafted a Daubert motion disqualifying the plaintiff’s expert witness.

-Maya Grasse is a senior associate with Alston & Bird’s Environment, Land Use & Natural Resources Group.
+Maya Grasse is counsel with Alston & Bird’s Environment, Land Use & Natural Resources Group.
 She counsels clients on compliance with a range of environmental regulations, particularly regional, state, and federal air quality regimes, with a focus on the unique issues faced by oil and gas, mining, industrial, manufacturing, and recycling clients.

 - Loyola Marymount University (J.D., 2011)